Bulk and spectroscopic nuclear properties within an ab initio renormalized random-phase approximation framework

 This upgrade is not at all trivial if we stick on RPA and its extensions.
 It is more natural to resort to a closely related and reliable alternative represented by the EMPM in its qp version \cite{DeGreg16}.

-We can therefore conclude that, within the limits of its validity, the present self-consistent RRPA approach offers, from first principles, a simple reliable unified systematic of bulk and spectroscopic properties of finite closed (sub-)shell nuclei, and is especially useful in the regions of medium and heavy nuclei, not easily accessible to more complete {\it ab initio} approaches.
+We can therefore conclude that, within the limits of its validity, the present self-consistent RRPA approach offers, from first principles, a simple reliable unified systematic of bulk and spectroscopic properties of finite closed (sub-)shell nuclei at a moderate numerical computational cost, and is especially useful in the regions of medium and heavy nuclei, not easily accessible to the other well established {\it ab initio} approaches.
+Hopefully, it might open a new route, based on the direct use of bar modern potentials, to the large community adopting mean field approaches.